Business College of Business

 • Must have completed 60 such credit hours at the University of Nebraska–Lincoln at the time they graduate.

 To determine the level of distinction, the Committee uses the cumulative grade point average based on all credit hours taken at Nebraska prior to the beginning of the term in which the student receives his or her degree.
 No specific cumulative grade point average is required but the honor is limited to approximately ten percent of the graduating class.
 This equates to a 3.8 (or higher) GPA.
+Please refer to this site for additional information.
 Students will be notified of a distinction designation approximately one month before graduation.

 Global Immersion/International Study/Education Abroad